joseph-ampfer/ASE230-Midterm/doc/README.md

 ## Team Members

 - **Joseph Ampfer**:
-  - Implemented home page
+  - SQL and logic for the index page
-  - Developed detail page
+  - SQL and logic for posting a project
-  - Created post functionality
+  - SQL and logic for login and signup
-  - Implemented edit and delete post functionality
+  - Logic for admin to edit and delete other users posts
-  - Developed comment functionality
+  - SQL and logic for changing user information

 - **Bhuwan Bhandari**:
   - Created login and sign-up pages